anuragisi/anuragisi/README.md

 ### Hi everyone 👋!
 My name is Anurag Prasad
 <hr>
-<p>🌱Currently, I am enthusiastically pursuing a Post-Graduate Diploma in Statistical Methods and Analytics (PGDSMA) at the esteemed Indian Statistical Institute, North-East Centre (Tezpur) (ISI, NEC).
+<p>🌱Currently, I am enthusiastically pursuing a <b>Post-Graduate Diploma in Statistical Methods and Analytics (PGDSMA) at the esteemed Indian Statistical Institute, North-East Centre (Tezpur) (ISI, NEC)</b>.
 My deep interest in <b>Data Science</b> has led me to embark on this journey, where I am immersing myself in the intricacies of <b>statistical analysis, data visualization, and predictive modeling</b>.

 Having successfully completed my graduation in <b>Computer Science and Engineering (CSE)</b>, I developed a strong foundation in programming, algorithms, and problem-solving.
 Further enhancing my skill set, I also attained a PGDM in Development Management, which provided me with a holistic understanding of managing projects and teams effectively.
 </p>